Comancheros slaying: Life sentence for 'main guy' in execution

 It is understood she has been in witness protection.

-On April 30, at a late night meeting she saw the defendant Taani pointing a gun at her husband.
+On April 30, at a late-night meeting she saw the defendant Taani pointing a gun at her husband.

 As they ran away, they were being shot at.

-One of the trio approached Mrs Tu'uheava and she was shot twice in the head with a .38 revolver pistol.
+One of the trio approached Yolanda and she was shot twice in the head with a .38 revolver pistol.

 "She fell to the ground but was still conscious," Justice Anne Hinton said.